 - The Bully: Blick is described as "the weakling who uses force on the weaker."

 - Chekhov's Gun: Averted, with an actual gun.
 One of the random items Joe has Tom buy is a gun.
 At the climax, after the sadistic Blick forces Kitty to Shameful Strip and beats Willie, Joe pulls his gun on Blick—but it doesn't fire.
 Right after that Kit Carson kills Blick offstage, with a different gun.

-- Drink Order: Joe, being something of a Rich Idiot with No Day Job, likes to loaf around at Nick's and order champagne, though Nick's isn't the kind of high-class joint that would ordinarily stock up with it.
+- Drink-Based Characterization: Joe, being something of an Upper-Class Twit, likes to loaf around at Nick's and order champagne, though Nick's isn't the kind of high-class joint that would ordinarily stock up with it.

 - Extremely Short Timespan: As with so many other theatrical productions.
 Apparently the whole story is over a single evening.

 - Gentle Giant: McCarthy."I'm a longshoreman.
 And an idealist.
 I'm a man with too much brawn to be an intellectual, exclusively.
 I married a small, sensitive, cultured woman so that my kids would be sissies instead of suckers.
 A strong man with any sensibility has no choice in this world but to be a heel, or a worker.
 I haven't the heart to be a heel, so I'm a worker."

 - Hate Sink: Blick the bullying, sadistic vice cop.

 - Hidden Depths: Many of the characters, most notably:

 - Longshoreman McCarthy, who happens to be very well-read as well as very articulate and perceptive.

 - When Kit Carson shoots Blick in the final scene and brags about it in the fashion of his usual crazy tall tales at the bar shortly afterwards, it suggests that at least some of the seemingly far-fetched stories about his life and exploits probably have some truth to them.